insightsengineering/teal/vignettes/teal_migration.md

 2. Remove `Add to Report` and `Show R code` buttons from module's UI
 3. Remove `reporter` and `filter_panel_api` arguments from the module's server function
 4. Add required title and extra content to the reporter during code evaluation with the help of `teal.reporter::teal_card()` function
-5. Ensure that the code evaluation generates outputs
+5. Ensure that the code evaluation generates outputs (implicitly calling the object or using a print function)

 Here is an example of how the `tm_a_regression` module was updated  in `teal.modules.general` package: